LJI-Bioinformatics/TIRTL/README.md

 _jb_ - beta J gene

 ### Running on your own data
-To run the pipeline on your own data, you need to have TCRalpha and TCRbeta repertoires processed with _mixcr_ (v. >= 4.6) separate for each well.
+To run the pipeline on your own data, you need to have TCRalpha and TCRbeta repertoires processed with _mixcr_ (version 4.6) separate for each well.

 We use the following mixcr pipeline for each well:
 ```bash